 And it doesn’t stop there.

-Mindfulness has some other equally strong supporters, from Nike to Bill Gates, to Oprah Winfrey (Dube, 2019).
+Mindfulness has some other equally strong supporters including Nike, Bill Gates, and Oprah Winfrey (Dube, 2019).

 The workplace can become happier, more productive, and fairer.

 However, I offer a note of caution.